Penteado89/BI-LSTM-Dropout/README.md

-# EP01 - MAC5725 – Linguística Computacional – 2023 - BI-LSTM-Dropout
+# MAC5725 – Linguística Computacional – 2023 - EP 1: RNNs Bidirecionais, Overfitting, Underfitting

 Sentiment Analysis on B2W Reviews with LSTMs
 This repository provides code to conduct a sentiment analysis on reviews from B2W using Long Short-Term Memory networks (LSTMs).
 LSTMs are a type of recurrent neural network designed to work with sequence prediction problems.